If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

 Alt text was designed for accessibility, but it also helps Instagram categorise your content.
 When you upload a Reel, tap “Advanced Settings”, then “Write Alt Text”, and describe what’s happening in the video.

-Adding keywords here (e.g., “Barista pouring a latte with heart-shaped art”) gives your content another SEO signal while keeping it accessible to screen readers.
+Adding keywords here (e.g., “Barista pouring a latte with heart-shaped art”) provides another SEO (and now, GEO) signal while keeping it accessible to screen readers.

 Instagram can scan on-screen text and captions.
-Adding titles, keywords, or subtitles to your videos makes your Reels more searchable while also boosting accessibility.
+Adding titles, keywords, or subtitles to your videos makes your Reels more searchable and improves accessibility.

 A fitness Reel titled “5-Minute HIIT Warmup” on-screen is more likely to reach people searching for short workouts.

 Reels using popular audio clips often get a lift in visibility.
 When a sound is trending, Instagram is more likely to push content using it onto the Explore page or Reels tab.
-Keep an eye on the audio that’s gaining traction in your niche and test it with your content for a boost in reach.
+Keep an eye on the audio that’s gaining traction in your niche, and test it with your content to boost reach.

 The algorithm rewards consistency.
 Posting regularly and focusing on originality signals to Instagram that your account is active and worth promoting.

-Pair that with clear visuals, strong storytelling, and valuable takeaways, and niche hashtags for Reels, and you should see an uptick in engagement, which in turn improves discoverability.
+Combine that with clear visuals, strong storytelling, and niche hashtags for Reels, and you should see an uptick in engagement, which in turn improves discoverability.

 Hashtags can drive serious reach, but the wrong approach can do more harm than good.
 Here are some pitfalls to steer clear of.